top of page

 In 2015, I had the privilege of participating in the NATS Mentored Teaching Project at UNC-Greensboro, with Matthew Edwards from Shenandoah University as my mentor teacher.
 Spoiler alert: he’s brilliant (as a teacher and an author), and it was an invaluable experience.

 I’m also an active member of the National Association of Teachers of Singing (NATS), where I served on the Executive Board for the North Carolina Chapter for five years and the Mid-Atlantic Regional Board for four.
 Staying up-to-date with the latest in voice science, pedagogy, and the ever-changing music industry is a top priority for me.
-To do this, I actively engage with organizations like the Jazz Education Network, the Recording Academy (GRAMMYs), ASCAP, The Voice Foundation, and the Pan-American Vocology Association.
+To do this, I actively engage with organizations like the Jazz Education Network, the Recording Academy (GRAMMYs), ASCAP.
+I'm also a member of the NCSHLA (North Carolina Speech, Hearing, and Language Association)

 In short, I take professional development seriously—and maybe a little enthusiastically.
 And I can assure you, it is with that same enthusiasm I will approach our time together.